 No matter what payment system we use, the accounting system has to be clear on a few facts.
 For example, who produces revenue, who gets subsidized?
 At least in the healthcare system, it is unwise to assume that everyone pays for what he spends.
 Even if he does, he may well pay at one age and receive subsidies at other ages.

-Since we confess we are here trying to demonstrate how universal lifetime Health Savings Accounts might support the whole system, let's skip over the sensitive issues and temporarily agree to imposing the revenue limits of the maximum HSA deposits permitted under present law.
-Anyone 25 to 65 is permitted to contribute $3300 a year to a Health Savings Account.
-They are also permitted not to contribute that much, or even anything, but suppose for present purposes that everybody did.
+Since we confess we are here trying to demonstrate how universal lifetime Health Savings Accounts might support the whole system, let's skip over the sensitive issues and temporarily agree to impose the revenue limits of the maximum HSA deposits permitted under present law.
+Anyone 25 to 65 are permitted to contribute $3300 a year to a Health Savings Account.
+They are also permitted not to contribute that much or even anything but suppose for present purposes that everybody did.
 Ignoring any periods of illness or hardship, the average person is therefore permitted to contribute a maximum of $132,000 in a lifetime.
-Supppose for further example sake, there is no other source of medical revenue.
+Suppose for further example sake, there is no other source of medical revenue.
 Would that amount of money suffice to carry the entire nation's health costs, from cradle to grave?
 To that, the astounding but gratifying answer is a qualified Yes.
 So with that mildly reassuring news, let's look at the issues related to selecting a new HSA account.

 (Proposal 7a) Waive the limit to annual HSA contributions for underaged subscribers, for single-premium contributions of less than a thousand dollars.
 While resistance to this provision might focus on class distinctions, the subsequent benefit to Medicare and/or Medicaid might ultimately be so large as to overcome it.Portable, without Job-lock.
 No matter where you move, or where you work, this fund moves with you.
 Or leave it where it is, and communicate by mail.